mukut03/diverge/README.md

 ### Option 1: Using the Executable
 1. **Download Executable**:
-   Download the pre-built executable from the repository or releases page.
+   Download the pre-built executable from the releases page.

 2. **Run the Executable**:
    ```bash